BERGEN – THE GATEWAY TO THE FJORDS

 Hotels and Where to stay in the Bergen area

-KLOSTERHAGEN HOTEL at Strangehage 2 in Bergen is a small but great hotel.
+Klosterhagen Hotel at Strangehage 2 in Bergen is a small but great hotel.
 The hotel has 15 high standard rooms at a favourable price.
 The hotel´s breakfast has a very good reputation.
 It is only a short 12 minutes walk from the Fish Market to the hotel.

-BERGEN BØRS HOTEL is located in the heart of Bergen, at Vågsalmenningen, a short walk from the Fish market.
+Bergen Børs Hotel is located in the heart of Bergen, at Vågsalmenningen, a short walk from the Fish market.
 With it´s elegant rooms and suites, restaurant and bar, and the central location, this is a great hotel to stay at if you want to explore Bergen City.

-MONTANA YOUTH HOSTEL at Landås is a great and reasonable low-budget accommodation at the hillside by Mt Ulriken and close to Bergen Cable Car that takes you to the top of Mt Ulriken (643 masl).
+Montana Youth Hostel at Landås is a great and reasonable low-budget accommodation at the hillside by Mt Ulriken and close to Bergen Cable Car that takes you to the top of Mt Ulriken (643 masl).
 The hostel is situated five kilometers from the city center of Bergen with good bus-connection between the city and the hostel.
 Also excellent parking, free of charge for guests.

-HOTEL HAVNEKONTORET is located right in the middle of Bergen’s Bryggen area that is characterised by charming streets and historic buildings.
+Hotel Havnekontoret is located right in the middle of Bergen’s Bryggen area that is characterised by charming streets and historic buildings.
 With the best location in town, and an elegance shaped by local history and Baroque Revival architecture, the Clarion Collection Hotel Havnekontoret now stands as one of the smartest hotels in Bergen.

 Where to eat in the Bergen area

-Hoggorm (Viper) Pizza in Nygårdsgaten close to Grieghallen Concert Hall.
+Hoggorm Pizza in Nygårdsgaten close to Grieghallen Concert Hall.
 A good friend of mine said this, quote: –This pizza is simply out of the ordinary.
 You just have to visit this restaurant, nothing can compare to this extremely great food.

 Bryggeloftet & Stuene at Bryggen is a great old fashion and a “genuine traditional Bergen” Restaurant.
 Try the traditional Raspeball every Thursday, or during November and December the traditional Christmas menu, but be sure to book in advance.